-In certain circumstances the central pressure inside a frontal depression can fall at a very rapid rate forcing violent winds from the system known as 'bombs'.
+In certain circumstances, the central pressure inside an area of low pressure can fall at a very rapid rate.
+These are known as ‘bombs’ and violent winds can develop around the system.

 What is a weather bomb?